-Under AB 197, ARB is required to "prioritize . . . rules and regulations that result in direct emission reductions."4 Because electrifying heating and household appliances eliminates emissions from smaller point sources, this sector should be prioritized.
+Under AB 197, ARB is required to "prioritize ... rules and regulations that result in direct emission reductions."6 Because electrifying heating and household appliances eliminates emissions from smaller point sources, this sector should be prioritized.
+Yet even though ARB's own AB 197 analysis indicates that building electrification is relatively cost-effective when compared with the other measures in the Proposed Scenario, specific expectations for building electrification are only included in the Alternative Scenario.
+To comply with AB 197, the building electrification measure should also be included in the Proposed Scenario.